 The Falcon 9’s first stage is equipped with hypersonic grid fins, and not planar fins, as shown in the diagram below.
-Grid fins are used during the re-entry and landing of the first stage of Falcon 9 rocket.
+Grid fins are used during the re-entry and landing of the first stage of the Falcon 9 rocket.
 It helps in guiding the first stage return back to the ground location after accomplishing primary mission requirements.

-Originally it was made from aluminum, but the latest version of Falcon 9 introduces new forged titanium grid fins.
+Originally it was made from aluminum, but the latest version of Falcon 9 introduces newly forged titanium grid fins.
 The specific shape, size, and mount points have changed as well.
 Check the below image for size comparison.

-The grid fins are placed in an X-wing configuration and are stowed on ascent and deployed during reentry.
+The grid fins are placed in an X-wing configuration and are stowed on the ascent and deployed during reentry.
 While the fins are relatively small – they measure just 4 feet by 5 feet – they can roll, pitch, and yaw the 14-story stage up to 20 degrees in order to target a precision landing.
 (Note that the dimensions are of older design grid fins)